simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

     and imports any stragglers that may appear if a user manually creates old-style files for them.

-* `simp passgen` must be changed to use the libkv Puppet code for its operation.
+* `simp passgen` must be changed to use the simpkv Puppet code for its operation.

   * May want to simply execute `puppet apply` and parse the results.
 This